Top 50 Most Popular Irish Movies

 Average

-It earned nominations for an Academy Award for screenplay and won a BAFTA and a Golden Globe award.
-The story centers around two Irish hitmen, Ray and Ken, who are sent to the Belgian city of Bruges by their boss, Harry, to lay low after a job goes wrong.
+The movie received an Academy Award nomination for its screenplay and garnered both a BAFTA and a Golden Globe.
+The story follows Ray and Ken, two Irish hitmen sent to the enchanting Belgian city of Bruges by their boss, Harry, after a job has gone awry.

 21